akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey never became a king.
 He never wanted to.
 He held Stanwey, served his father faithfully, and raised his children and grandchildren to watch the skies and to wait and to see the seasons.

 Beatrice grew old with him at Stanwey, but she did not grow gentle – not in the way that word is often meant.
-She learned, instead, to be more aware.
-The girl who had once spoken every thought aloud learned to measure her words against the silence that followed them.
-She learned from Queen Matilda the difference between wit and wound, and from her own mistakes the cost of speaking too soon.
+She learnt, instead, to be more aware.
+The girl who had once spoken every thought aloud learnt to measure her words against the silence that followed them.
+She learnt from Queen Matilda the difference between wit and wound, and from her own mistakes the cost of speaking too soon.

 When Godfrey died – quietly, one winter, his hand in hers – she did not rage at heaven.
 She had seen too much for that.
 She buried him near where her mother and father lay, and planted a new gooseberry bush by the apple trees.
 The people of Stanwey came to her for judgments: whose fence was true, whose daughter should marry, whose quarrel was not worth the breath.
 She never sought the role, but she did not refuse it.
-She had learned from Harold how to see people, from Godfrey how to wait, and from Goosie how to hold her ground without apology.
+She had learnt from Harold how to see people, from Godfrey how to wait, and from Goosie how to hold her ground without apology.

 She outlived many she loved – her father, the Queen, William and Matilda in the cold water, and finally Godfrey himself.
 Each death carved something out of her, but she did not become hollow.
 She became, instead, the thing that remained after the carving.
 The villagers called her “the Lady” not for any title but because she had become what the word meant: steady and fair.
 She kept her mother’s herb garden, her father’s sword above the hearth, and her own sharp tongue – though she used it less often in her later years, and only when it mattered.

 In her final years, a young woman came to her – a granddaughter, or perhaps a great-niece; the records do not say – and asked how she had endured so much loss.
-Beatrice is said to have replied: “I learned to hold my peace until I knew what my peace was worth.
+Beatrice is said to have replied: “I learnt to hold my peace until I knew what my peace was worth.
 And then I held that too.”

 Her mind drifted to a morning when her eldest daughter—still small, still round-cheeked—had tugged at her sleeve in the great hall at Stanwey.
 "Mama," the child had whispered, "why does everyone look at you like that?"